When was the last time you talked to your phone?

 Who exactly is using voice search?
 At the moment, it’s mostly mobile users.

-Voice search is integral to mobile search. ’s going to keep rising.
-Smart speakers don’t yet have the penetration of smartphones, so for now, you’re usually dealing with people on the go.of all mobile search queries are voice, and that number
+Voice search is integral to mobile search.
+Twenty percent of all mobile search queries are voice, and that number’s going to keep rising.
+Smart speakers don’t yet have the penetration of smartphones, so for now, you’re usually dealing with people on the go.

 In the future, though, this isn’t going to necessarily be the case.
 We’ve already seen how significantly smart speaker penetration is supposed to rise.
 That’s going to mean more people using voice search for things they used to do through their computer.